-Acquired immunodeficiency syndrome (AIDS) is a life-threatening disease caused by the human immunodeficiency virus (HIV).
+Acquired immunodeficiency syndrome (AIDS) is a serious and sometimes life-threatening disease caused by the human immunodeficiency virus (HIV).
 An estimated 1.1 million Americans are infected with HIV, according to the Centers for Disease Control and Prevention (CDC).
 Approximately one-quarter of those infected are unaware of their status.

 HIV damages the immune system and destroys CD4 positive T cells.
 The purpose of these cells is to help coordinate your body’s ability to fight infections.
 As HIV progresses, your body's ability to fight infections decreases and you become more susceptible to a wide variety of infections and other diseases.
-Doctors typically diagnose AIDS when an infected person develops one or more particular infections like pneumonia or tuberculosis, or when your T cell count drops to less than 200 cells per cubic millimeter of blood, according to the National Institute of Allergy and Infectious Diseases.
+According to National Institute of Allergy and Infectious Diseases, providers typically diagnose AIDS when an infected person develops one or more particular infections like pneumonia or tuberculosis, or when your T cell count drops to dangerously low levels (less than 200 cells per cubic millimeter of blood).

 Symptoms of HIV/AIDS vary depending on the stage of infection.
 This is mainly defined by the degree to which your CD4 cell count has dropped.
 Within two weeks of developing an HIV infection, you may experience flu-like symptoms that can last up to two months.
-These include:
+Symptoms may include:

 - muscle aches and joint pain